Fluid Control with Localized Spacetime Windows: Localized Spacetime Control

-The length of the temporal window over which control forces are optimized also affects the control quality.
-If the temporal window is too small, the system tends to apply large, impulsive control forces over a short duration, resulting in unrealistic motion.
-However, excessively long temporal windows significantly increase the dimensionality of the optimization problem, making it difficult to converge to an effective solution under chaotic fluid dynamics.
-To address this, given a user-specified spatial control window $\Omega$, we employ the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) \cite{hansen-2006} method to search for the optimal temporal control window size $T^\star$ within a bounded range $[T_{\min},T_{\max}]$ (see Alg.\ref{alg:cma-es}).
+However, evaluating a candidate spacetime window requires solving a complete localized control problem, making exhaustive search expensive for large examples.
+In practical scenarios, users typically already know where the desired edit should occur and we find the users can easily specify a sufficient spatial window in most cases (e.g., for controlling a splash, users naturally define a spatial window that covers both the formation point of the splash and the editing point at the tip of the splash).
+Therefore, we treat the spatial control region as user-specified according to editing intent and CMA-ES can then be used to search for an effective temporal control window size $T^\star$ within a bounded range $[T_{\min},T_{\max}]$ (see Alg.~\ref{alg:cma-es-alg}).
 In our experiments, the lower bound of the search range $T_{\min}$ is 5 time steps, which is chosen to prevent impulsive behavior by ensuring the control has enough time to take effect smoothly.
 The upper bound $T_{\max}$ is set to maintain computational efficiency and to ensure that particles remain within the influence of the spatial control window during the optimization, which is set based on the control domain size and velocity.
 In most examples, we set this to be 30 time steps, and start the search with $T_0$ = 10.

-To avoid the extra time cost of parameter searching via CMA-ES (especially in large 3D examples), users may alternatively determine the temporal window based on the spatial control window size and the particles' velocity.
+For applications where rapid feedback is preferred, users may alternatively determine the temporal window directly using a simple heuristic based on the spatial control window size and the particles' velocity.
 After specifying the spatial region of interest, particles are traced backward in time until they leave the spatial region.
 The temporal window is set to start at this time or 30 timesteps, whichever is smaller.
+In our experiments, this simple heuristic often produces results comparable to automatic search while incurring negligible additional computational cost.
+This observation further supports our central premise that effective control is often localized in spacetime and that practical window selection only requires identifying a reasonable control region rather than precisely optimizing its boundaries.